Open-Models-Startup/docs-vite/docs/enterprise/installation/quickstart-existing-cluster.md

 For an in-depth custom installation setup and cluster operations, please follow **[Administrator Guide](/enterprise/installation/administrator-guide)**.
 :::

-StackBlitz Enterprise is a Kubernetes application.
+OpenModels Enterprise is a Kubernetes application.
 You can follow these instructions to install the software on an existing Kubernetes cluster.

 Alternatively, if you don't have Kubernetes set up for your organization, you can use our installer that has an embedded production-ready Kubernetes distribution packaged with it.
 You can view the [Quickstart on Bare Metal](/enterprise/installation/quickstart) for a quick way to get up and running without Kubernetes.
-Installing on an existing cluster is the recommended way of installing StackBlitz Enterprise.
+Installing on an existing cluster is the recommended way of installing OpenModels Enterprise.

-For installing StackBlitz in environments with restricted network access, see [Air-Gapped Installs](/enterprise/installation/air-gapped-installs).
+For installing OpenModels in environments with restricted network access, see [Air-Gapped Installs](/enterprise/installation/air-gapped-installs).

 ## Getting started on an Existing Cluster